gjeanmart/greg.jeanmart.me/source/_posts/the-4-day-workweek.md

 Alright, so better morale comes with a better **work-life balance** and having a day off a week will automatically increase you life style in different domains:

-- Physical: You can use this time off to rest, take a nap or do physical exercices
+- Physical: You can use this time off to rest, take a nap or do physical exercises
 - Social: This is the occasion to spend more time with friends and family, get more involve in your kids education or give time to a charity helping others in need.
 - Entertainment: Practice a hobby, read books or watch movies you like

 Another important point is about **reducing stress**.
 When working during traditional hours (Monday-Friday 9:00am to 5:00pm) in a city, every little tasks become challenging and stressful because of congestion (everywhere!).
-This day off is the occasion during the week to do stuffs without stress outside rush hours such as shopping, appointements or take a cheap flight on a Friday morning.
+This day off is the occasion during the week to do stuffs without stress outside rush hours such as shopping, appointments or take a cheap flight on a Friday morning.

 Finally, for passionate workers like me, this can be the occasion to **improve your professional life** spending more time learning, reading and writing.
 You can also experiment things that are more or less related to your work or industry by building proof of concepts, inventing theories, or preparing a presentation to share your thoughts to your coworkers on the 4-day workweek ;)